Buying Property in Thailand

 2. Legal Planning with your Property Lawyer in Thailand

 Remember that you are spending part of your life savings to acquire this property and you must carefully plan your steps in the process.
 You are buying property in Thailand as a foreigner and you need to know the correct legal process for you to acquire the property.
-Before you sign any deposit agreement or contract, you should sit down with a Thai property lawyer to discuss the legal process.
-Our firm can guide you through the legal process.
+Before you sign any deposit agreement or contract, you should sit down with a Thai property lawyer to discuss the full legal process.
+Our firm can guide you through the entire legal process.
 Please contact us for more information.

 3. Do a Title Search